 During those 9 years in the Caribbean I worked and studied toward my FGA or Fellow of the Gemmological Association of Great Britain.
 This was a labor of love as I already held the GG of the GIA and CG of the American Gem Society.
 The FGA is the PhD of the jewelry industry and the final feather in my professional hat.
 Which I obtained in June of 1997.

-It has been 40 great years so far in this business.
-And I look forward to another 40 great years.
+It has been 44 great years so far in this business.
+And I look forward to another 43 great years.
+I get to travel to exotic places and meet wonderful people, and work in this exceptional industry where there are no geopolitical boundaries, only fun and interesting people everywhere you go.

 Robert James FGA, GG